-CISD Special Programs Department - Fall, 2020
+CISD Special / Federal Programs Department

 As you work to support your EL students, remember that our socio-economically disadvantaged students also tend to have gaps in their academic language.
 These activities can build the academic language for all students.
-Students who actively engage with the material - in this case, with the vocabulary - will retain it much longer.
+Students who actively engage with the material - in this case, with vocabulary - will retain it much longer.

 Vocabulary Building Activities

 Below are several videos from The Teacher Toolkit so that you can see the activities in action.
-Each link may also provide templates or suggestions so that you can customize the activity for your class.
+Each link may also provide templates or suggestions so that you can customize the activity for you class.

-Anchor Charts, Documents, & Examples, OH MY!
+Anchor Charts, Documents, & Examples, Oh My!